BMW i3 (2013-2022) electric motor, performance & top speed

 The i3 features skinny, low-resistance tyres, which means there’s not a lot of outright grip if you want to drive hard.
 However, with the motor positioned on the back axle, you do get the typical BMW rear-wheel-drive feel and the i3 is just great fun to drive.

 If you fancy an even perkier drive than the standard i3 offers, it’s worth upgrading to the i3s, which not only gets broader tyres, but also features 10mm lower suspension and uprated springs and dampers.
 It works, up to a point, but the i3's overall weight and tall body mean it’s definitely not a hot hatchback and the firmer ride may be too much for some.

 - 1VerdictThe BMW i3 was one of the first electric cars to make everyday drivers sit up and take notice, with its cool styling, decent handling and useful range

 - 2Range, battery & chargingA battery upgrade that arrived in 2019 gave the BMW i3 longer legs, with a real-world range of around 160 miles

-- 3Running costs & insuranceThe BMW i3 is pricier to buy than some less premium rivals, but day-to-day running costs are as low as for any electric car
+- 3Running costs & insuranceWhen new, the BMW i3 was pricier to buy than some less premium rivals, but day-to-day running costs are as low as for any EV

 - 4Performance, motor & drive - currently readingGreat handling and nippy acceleration make the BMW i3 one of the best electric cars to drive, although ride comfort is particularly firm in the i3s